Nonprofit service provider Blackbaud settles data breach case for $49.5M with states

 Blackbaud agreed to strengthen its data security practices, improve customer notification in the event of another breach and to have an outside party assess its compliance with the terms of the settlement for seven years, the settlement said.

 The company did not admit any wrongdoing under the terms of the agreement.
-Blackbaud did not immediately respond to a request for comment.
+Blackbaud said in a statement that it expected to pay the full settlement amounts in October.

 Indiana will receive almost $3.6 million under the terms of the settlement, the most of any state, Rokita’s office said.

-Note: This story has been corrected to show that the claims were brought by 49 states and Washington, D.C., not all 50 states.